rjchow/uport-js-client/README.md

 ```
 ### Example

 For a full working example of what is described above see the `examples/clientExample.js` file.
+If actually running the example (`node examples/clientExample.js`) make sure the network is properly configured for the network you are running it on.
+By default it can be quickly tried with ganache/testrpc.

 ### Contracts